parikshitadhikari/travel-web/backend/readme.md

       "username":"Username of creator"
     }
     ```
-- **POST** `auth/events/comment/`
+- **POST** `auth/events/interested/`
--Creates a comment on a event.
+-Creates a interest on a event.
   - **Request Body:**
     ```json
     {

-      "id": id of the event in number,
+      "id": id of the event in number, "usernmae":"Username of the interested user"
-      "comment" :"Comment on the event",
-      "usernmae":"Username of the commenter"

     }
     ```
 - **POST** `auth/events/like/`